|Women's Bluefish and Men's Billfish|

 I'm a big fan of the Sperry Gold Cups.
 Their regular line along with anything from LL Bean are like walking on boards once you have donned a pair of gold cups.
 Go for the ASV 2-eyes over the AOs.
 (Darryl, June 4, 2014)

 Sperry Sea Kite sneakers for racing and original Topsiders the rest of the time because old habits die hard.
 (Katahdin, June 4, 2014)Many choose either the Original Boat Shoe (in Classic Brown only) or the popular Billfish 3-Eye in Dark Tan or Dark Brown.
-The Billfish is a somewhat more substantial shoe which is arguably more comfortable despite the mesh, which is where the shoe will most likely start to come apart first.
+The Billfish is arguably more comfortable despite the mesh, which is where the shoe will most likely start to come apart first.

 |Women's Bluefish 2-Eye Boat Shoe|